dev-abirAhsan/portfolio/README.md

 # Md.
 Abir Ahsan - Portfolio

 This is the personal portfolio website of **Md.
-Abir Ahsan**, a Software Engineer specializing in React, Java Spring Boot, and System Integration.
+Abir Ahsan**, a Software Engineer specializing in Java, Java Spring Boot, Oracle PL/SQL and System Integration.

 ## Project Structure